SS Great Britain: Transatlantic service

-In her second season of service in 1846, Great Britain successfully completed two round trips to New York at an acceptable speed, but was then laid up for repairs to one of her chain drums, which showed an unexpected degree of wear.
+In her second season of service in 1846, Great Britain successfully completed two round trips to New York at an acceptable speed.

+She left Liverpool on 6 July 1846, for her sixth overall voyage, the second voyage that year, across the Atlantic, which she made in 16 days, arriving in New York on 21 July.
+She took only first-class passengers.
+Captain Hosken brought 125 crew and 102 passengers among whom was 32-year-old printer Philip Borbeck, born in Gensungen, Felsberg, Hesse-Cassel in 1814, an immigrant who was returning home to Philadelphia from a visit to his birthplace in Germany.
+When Borbeck died in Philadelphia in 1897, he left an estate worth $15 million today.

+The ship was then laid up for repairs to one of her chain drums, which showed an unexpected degree of wear.
 Embarking on her third passage of the season to New York, her captain made a series of navigational errors that resulted in her being run hard aground in Dundrum Bay on the northeast coast of Ireland on 22 September.
-There was no formal inquiry but it has been recently suggested by Dr Helen Doe in her book 'SS Great Britain' that it was mainly due to the captain not having updated charts, so that he mistook the new St John's light for the Calf light on the Isle of Man.
+There was no formal inquiry but it has been recently suggested by Dr Helen Doe in her book SS Great Britain that it was mainly due to the captain not having updated charts, so that he mistook the new St John's light for the Calf light on the Isle of Man.

 She remained aground for almost a year, protected by temporary measures organised by Brunel and James Bremner.
 On 25 August 1847, she was floated free at a cost of £34,000 and taken back to Liverpool, but this expense exhausted the company's remaining reserves.
 After languishing in Prince's Dock, Liverpool for some time, she was sold to Gibbs, Bright & Co., former agents of the Great Western Steamship Company, for a mere £25,000.